lereedjr/beer_project/README.md

 by Saul Tamariz, June 2018
 MSDS692-Final Project

-Understanding Different Styles of Beer
+# Understanding Different Styles of Beer

+# Description
+# This dataset contained 73861 observations and 23 variables.